China's ambitious plans for Space Exploration

 A significant impetus to China's space ambitions began when the China Aerospace Industry Corporation (National Space Bureau ➚) was founded in June 1993.
 By 1999 it had created a long term plan for space exploration and development.
 Project 921/1 was then renamed Shenzhou 神舟 meaning roughly Ship of the Heavens.
 It has progressed step-by-step, proving the technology is reliable before moving to the next stage.
 It was on 15th October 2003 that China launched Shenzhou 5 ➚ - its first manned orbit around the planet.
 The Chinese astronaut, Lt.
 Colonel Yang Liwei, spoke of China's ambitions in Space exploration with the aim of a moon landing.
 China had become only the third country to put people into space.
 The next rocket launch in the program was Shenzhou 6 on 12th October 2005 when two men were put into orbit for five days, returning safely to Earth.
 In 2008 Colonels Zhai Zhigang, Jing Haipeng , and Liu Boming undertook China's first three man mission in Shenzhou 7 神舟七号.

-The first mission under the Chinese Lunar Exploration Program (called the ‘Chang'e’ series) was the unmanned Chang'e 1 which was launched on October 24, 2007 to orbit the moon (the 5th nation to do so).
-It is named after Chang'e 嫦娥 after the Chinese goddess of the moon.
+The first mission under the Chinese Lunar Exploration Program was the unmanned Chang'e 1 which was launched on October 24, 2007 to orbit the moon (the 5th nation to do so).
+The series is named after Chang'e 嫦娥 after the Chinese goddess of the moon.
 It has made the most accurate map of the moon's surface ever produced during its 5,514 orbits before being deliberately crashed onto the Moon's surface on 1st March 2009.

 Chang'e 3 嫦娥三号 landed on the moon on 14th December 2013.
 It launched a rover called ‘Jade Rabbit’ 月兔 Yùtù that trundled around for a day or so before suffering an electrical failure.
 The rover is named after the legend that a rabbit lives on the moon.

-Although there is no officially announced project or dates it has been rumored that China will seek to land people on the moon in the next five years, with maybe the establishment of a permanent settlement near the moon's south pole.
+Although there is no officially announced dates it is expected that China will seek to land people on the moon in the 2030s, with maybe the establishment of a permanent settlement near the moon's south pole.

 Onward to Mars